Embassy of Sweden, Mexico City: Residence

-The residence at Paseo de las Palmas 1215.

 The ambassadorial residence is located at Paseo de las Palmas 1215 in the Lomas de Chapultepec area.
 The house was built in 1934 on behalf of a doctor.
 In 1954, the Swedish state acquired the property through Stig Engelfeldt, who was chargé d'affaires in Mexico City at that time.
 The house consists of four floors and is built of plastered brick.
 In the parlour and dining room there are large windows that open onto the garden.
 On the plot there is also a swimming pool.